cd-public/learnobj/curriculum/Sys.md

 (i.e., at the same time).
 Explain how work can be performed in less elapsed time if this can be exploited.
 [Familiarity]
 3. Explain other uses of parallelism, such as for reliability/redundancy of execution.
 [Familiarity]
-4. Define the differences between the concepts of Instruction Parallelism, Data Parallelism, Thread Parallelism/Multitasking, Task/Request Parallelism.
-[Familiarity]
 5. Write more than one parallel program (e.g., one simple parallel program in more than one parallel programming paradigm; a simple parallel program that manages shared resources through synchronization primitives; a simple parallel program that performs simultaneous operation on partitioned data through task parallel (e.g., parallel search terms; a simple parallel program that performs step-by-step pipeline processing through message passing).
 [Usage]
-6. Use performance tools to measure speed-up achieved by parallel programs in terms of both problem size and number of resources.
-[Assessment]

-### Evaluation [3 hours]

-1. Explain how the components of system architecture contribute to improving its performance.
-[Familiarity]
-2. Describe Amdahl’s law and discuss its limitations.
-[Familiarity]
-3. Design and conduct a performance-oriented experiment.
-[Usage]
-4. Use software tools to profile and measure program performance.
-[Assessment]